haiderzm/Helmet-Detection/README.md

 ## Data gathering

-#### The images for training the deeplearning model are gathered from repositories github.com (0816-Radhu/helmet_detection_using_machine_learning) and some random images of traffic containing bikers from websites like wired.com, bbc.com and youtube.com
+#### The images for training the deeplearning model are gathered from github repository (0816-Radhu/helmet_detection_using_machine_learning) and some random images of traffic containing bikers from websites like wired.com, bbc.com and youtube.com

 ## Data Labelling

 #### To label the images an open-source tool labelImg is used (https://github.com/tzutalin/labelImg) in the format of yolo.
+#### Link to my labelled data (https://drive.google.com/drive/u/1/folders/1azB-EBLXyyAJRi4XGcF3aEemr2xjNfM6)

+## Model/Algorithm Selection

+#### Model used for the task is ultralytics implementation of yolo-v5 model in PyTorch (https://github.com/ultralytics/yolov5)
+#### YOLOv5 🚀 is a family of object detection architectures and models pretrained on the COCO dataset, and represents Ultralytics open-source research into future vision AI methods, incorporating lessons learned and best practices evolved over thousands of hours of research and development.

+## Fine-Tunning the model for helmet detection

+#### Model is trained/fine-tuned using the free-gpu provided by google colaboratory on the custom helmet detection dataset for 350 epochs.
+The library used is PyTorch.
+#### Link to the model :- (https://drive.google.com/file/d/1M5MAgENH1y7DgzISWVKkx_QklMGfB3-l/view)